Michael Day is the Founder and Executive Officer of TribalHub, which includes TribalNet, TribalFocus, TribalWise and TribalValue.

 Linda M. Arredondo has 16+ years of successful IT leadership experience.
 Arredondo gained this experience while managing IT operations in a variety of vertical industries including government, finance, and emergency management.
 Arredondo is currently serving as the Director of Information Technology for the Citizen Potawatomi Nation (CPN).

-As the Director of Information Technology for the Citizen Potawatomi Nation, Arredondo oversees the design and management of technology infrastructure for CPN's executive, government, and judicial branches.
-In addition, Arredondo is responsible for providing IT support for enterprise, industrial, and healthcare initiatives.
+As the Director of Information Technology, Arredondo oversees the design and management of technology infrastructure for CPN's executive, government, and judicial branches.
+In addition, Arredondo is responsible for providing IT leadership for CPN’s enterprise, industrial, and healthcare initiatives.

-Arredondo is actively pursuing a Bachelor of Science degree in Business Administration from St. Gregory's University and plans to attend the Executive MBA program at the University of Notre Dame, Mendoza College of Business.
+Arredondo received her Bachelor degree in Business, Summa Cum Laude, from St. Gregory’s University in 2017 and plans to attend the Executive MBA program at the University of Notre Dame, Mendoza College of Business.
 Her approach to education is rooted in the philosophy that life-long learning is a valuable and meaningful endeavor.
 As a female tribal member working in a STEM-oriented career, Arredondo hopes her continuous learning model sets a positive example for students across Indian Country.

 Forty years experience in MIS, with twenty years in the private sector working for major telecommunications manufacturers and twenty years working with tribal government.
 During my years with the private sector I held positions from computer operator for a remote location to MIS Director of a telecommunications manufacturing company with facilities in multiple states and Mexico.
 This experience included IBM mainframe and mini and PC and server experience along with HP and Digital Equipment Corporation mini and mainframe size computer installations which supported all accounting, manufacturing, office automation, customer support, marketing and research and development functions with numerous configurations of LAN, WAN and telephone support networks.